Cher: Legacy

-Ann Powers of the Los Angeles Times called Cher a "mainstream translator" of 1960s counterculture, underscoring her role as the link between teenage rebellion and marketability.
+Ann Powers of the Los Angeles Times called Cher a "mainstream translator" of 1960s counterculture, casting her as a bridge between teenage rebellion and marketability.
 Music critic Jeff Miers credited Cher with setting the template for generations of female pop artists, citing her mastery of theatrical presentation, seamless genre shifts and knack for provoking without losing mainstream appeal.
 According to The New York Times, Cher "earned her mononym" and inspired "an entire industry of imitators, both figurative and literal".
 Shon Faye of Dazed wrote that her legacy underpins many modern pop stars: "If Madonna and Lady Gaga and Kylie Minogue and Cyndi Lauper were playing football, Cher would be the stadium they played on and the sun that shone down on them."
 Rob Sheffield of Rolling Stone called her "the one-woman embodiment" of pop music.
 Cher has been referred to as the "Goddess of Pop" in publications such as The Washington Post, Time and Billboard.
 (Note: Cher has been referred to as the "Goddess of Pop" in various publications.
 Primary sources using the title include Billboard, Harper's Bazaar, Los Angeles Times, Love, The Mercury News, Rolling Stone, Time, USA Today, Vogue España and The Washington Post.
 Secondary sources describing her as "often called", "nicknamed" or "known as" the "Goddess of Pop" include ABC News, CR Fashion Book, The Cut, E!, The Independent and New York Post.)

-Cher's career has been marked by continual reinvention; Richard Aquila described her as "the ultimate pop chameleon", while The New York Times dubbed her the "Queen of the Comeback".
+Cher's career has been marked by continual reinvention; professor Richard Aquila described her as "the ultimate pop chameleon", while The New York Times dubbed her the "Queen of the Comeback".
 The Atlantics Sophie Gilbert wrote, "Decades before Madonna had reinventions and Taylor Swift had eras, Cher had comebacks—triumphs over decline in which she'd reemerge stronger, shinier, and more resolute than ever."
 Cher remarked, "It's a thousand times harder to come back than to become.
 Becoming famous is hard, but making a comeback is almost impossible."

-Billboard highlighted Cher's role in expanding visual storytelling in pop music, noting that her ability to shift personas on and off stage redefined the scope of image-making for performers.
+Billboard wrote that Cher "revolutionized the idea of what a pop star could visually accomplish, the way they could create multiple personas that live on and off-stage"; as the red carpet emerged as a "cultural fixture" in the 1980s, "Cher became one of its leaders".
 The Boston Globe described her as a forerunner of transformation in pop music, crediting her with driving her own evolution and turning reinvention into a deliberate strategy rather than a survival instinct.
 Author Craig Crawford described Cher as "a model of flexible career management", highlighting how she adapted her image to align with cultural trends while maintaining a rebellious persona that made her transformations both strategic and authentic.
 Author Lucy O'Brien saw her as embodying the American Dream of self-reinvention by challenging assumptions around aging in the entertainment industry.